$150K Pledge from Om Foundation to Support Pediatric Cancer Research at Rutgers Cancer Institute

 Investigators to focus on third most common childhood brain cancer

-New Brunswick, N.J., November 25, 2019 – A $150,000 pledge from the Om Foundation will aid investigators at Rutgers Cancer Institute of New Jersey in examining a certain type of medication that impacts gene activity in the treatment of a form of pediatric brain cancer.
+New Brunswick, N.J., November 25, 2019 – A $150,000 pledge from the Om Foundation will aid investigators at Rutgers Cancer Institute in examining a certain type of medication that impacts gene activity in the treatment of a form of pediatric brain cancer.

-Above - from left: Members of Om Parikh's family, Krupa Parikh, Ketal Parikh, and Yashaswi Parikh, present the first installment of a $150 thousand pledge to Dr. Maxim Yankelevich and Stephanie Kenyon of the Rutgers Cancer Institute of New Jersey Development Office.
+Above - from left: Members of Om Parikh's family, Krupa Parikh, Ketal Parikh, and Yashaswi Parikh, present the first installment of a $150 thousand pledge to Dr. Maxim Yankelevich and Stephanie Kenyon of the Rutgers Cancer Institute Development Office.

 Ependymoma is the third most common childhood brain cancer, for which treatment results have been unsatisfactory due to a lack of effective drugs.
 Surgical removal and radiation therapy are standard treatments, and chemotherapy has not been shown to improve survival.
 Recurrence is common.